The City University of New York School of Law

 The City University Of New York School Of Law: An In-Depth Review

-The City University of New York School of Law (CUNY Law) is a public law school that aims to educate lawyers for the public interest and social justice.
-It was founded in 1983 as a response to the lack of diversity and representation in the legal profession and the need for more lawyers who serve the public interest.
+The City University of New York School of Law (CUNY Law) is a public law school dedicated to preparing lawyers for public service, social justice, and community advocacy.
+Established in 1983, the school was created to address the lack of diversity within the legal profession and to expand access to legal education for students committed to serving underrepresented communities.

 Crucial Facts About City University Of New York School Of Law